France: Police arrest man after museum standoff | DW | 23.10.2019

-French police have detained a man who was holed up for several hours and shouting threats in an archaeological museum in the coastal city of Saint-Raphaël, along the French Riviera.
+On Wednesday French police succeeded in detaining a man who was holed up and shouting threats for around four hours in an archaeological museum in the coastal city of Saint-Raphaël, along the French Riviera.

 Read more: Is France's deradicalization strategy missing the point?